portraits

 In a Grade 2 class photo, all the students are grouped together in the centre.
 Except one.
 A student in a wheelchair is off to the side.
 The child’s father said he cried when he saw the photo.

 The picture is not just thoughtless, it’s also bad photography.
 It shows how not to do a group photo.
-It shows what happens when a photographer doesn’t know what they’re doing.
-It shows what happens when a photographer or school portrait company, in this case, Lifetouch, is too busy being fast and cheap.
+The picture is what you get from an inexperienced photographer.
+School portrait companies, in this case, Lifetouch, are notorious for having a high turnover of photographers.

 Lifetouch says, “Our school photographers take their role in preserving memories seriously” and “Our school photographers are committed to making each child feel special and valued.”
 It seems the company failed this class.